-This cave dates back over 100,000 years and rodent bones and fossils from extinct species, whose skeletons are kept in the Natural History Museum today, have been found there.
-Can Marçà cave is located between 10 and 40 metres above sea level inside a cliff in Port de Sant Miquel de Balanzat in the municipality of Sant Joan de Labritja in northern Ibiza.
-The access road affords a spectacular panoramic view of the Port de Sant Miquel, Pas de S'Illa, the Walled Island and Torre des Molar.
-Following down a pathway carved into the rock leads to the mouth of the cave 14 metres above sea level where the visit begins.
-The cave dates back over 100,000 years and was formed by telluric faults.
-It has passed through glaciations and tropical heat and the deepest galleries where dripping continues to form stalactites is almost fossilised nowadays.
-Since the cascades and water courses that ran through the cave are fossilised, the speleologists that have taken part in preparing the cave have recreated them artificially to reproduce conditions in ancient times.
-The cavity known as Can Marça used to be popular with smugglers, who would hoist contraband goods from the sea and pass them through a 10-metre-wide opening.
-The red and black painted signs that marked the way for smugglers when they needed to escape or in emergencies can still be seen today.
-Open all year round.
-Telephone: 0034 971 33 47 76
+The cave is more than 100,000 years old and bones and fossils of rodent animals of extinct species have been found in it, whose skeletons are now in the Natural History Museum.
+The cave is located between 10 and 40 meters above sea level inside a cliff of Port de Sant Miquel de Balanzat, in the municipality of Sant Joan de Labritja, north of the island of Ibiza.
+On the access road, we first find a spectacular viewpoint from where you can see a panoramic view of Port de Sant Miquel, Pas de s'Illa, Murada island and the tower des Molar.
+Following a path carved into the rock you reach the entrance to the cave at an elevation of 14 meters above sea level.
+The cave is 100,000 years old and was formed by telluric faults.
+It has gone through glaciations and tropical heat and is now almost fossilized except in the deepest galleries where the dripping continues to form stalactites.
+As the waterfalls and water courses that flowed through the cave were fossilized, the speleologists who have been involved in the development of the cave, have recovered them artificially to reproduce what existed in the past.
+The cave, called Can Marça, was used by smugglers who lifted goods from the sea and introduced them through an opening that is 10 meters high.
+Today, you can still distinguish the red or black paint signs that marked the way out in case of escape or emergency.

 Best part was the wind rushing through the tunnel cooling you off.